SystemsApproach/5G/impl.rst

     distributed) leaf-spine fabric.

-The software stack we've just described is substantial, and has the potential to disrupt and transform the Internet in ways that can only be matched by 5G.
+The software stack we've just described is substantial, and has the potential to disrupt the way cellular networks are built and operated.
 Of particular note, the RAN Intelligent Controller shown in :numref:`Figure %s <fig-cord>` is implemented as a set of extensions to ONOS.
 This puts the ONOS-based RIC at the very center of the design, where the SDN and 5G worlds intersect.

+This discussion, while focused on just one option for implementing 5G networks, illustrates one of the reasons 5G is viewed as such a transformation of the Telco industry.
+The 5G architecture, far more than any previous Telco network, capitalizes on several significant, broad industry trends.
+These include the rise of SDN, the power of open source software and its increasing use in networking, and of course the adoption of cloud technologies as the basis for delivering innovative services.

 .. _reading_sdn:
 .. admonition:: Further Reading